-(Right: These are the De Seule crossroads, lying astride the Franco-Belgian frontier, also the scene of fierce fighting involving the 1st Battalion on April 12 -13, 1918.
-Today there stand several houses and a convenience store. - photograph from 2009(?))
+(Right: These are the De Seule crossroads, lying astride the Franco-Belgian frontier - the B is in France, the signs two metres further away, in Belgium - the scene of fierce fighting involving 1st Battalion on April 12 -13, 1918.
+Today there are several houses and a convenience store.
+The Germans advanced from the direction facing the camera and from the right. - photograph from 2009(?))